Welcome to the PrizeRebel Review

 Once activated, you are straight into the member’s dashboard where you can take a few minutes to get accustomed to the layout.

-Here’s a list of some of the activities available to you which all help towards building your account balance…
+Here’s a list of some of the activities available to you that all help towards building your account balance…

 Surveys will be your main way of earning points although there are other tasks that won’t pay as much.